New-Math-Data/gitpt/README.md

 ## Setup Your Machine for Development

 ### Assumptions
-1. You already have git installed and working
+1. You already have Git installed and working.
-1. You are familiar with Python and creating virtual environments
+1. You are familiar with Python and creating virtual environments.
+1. You are able to access a LLM (either locally or with an API key).

 ### Steps
 1. **Set Up for Local LLM**